bevry/projectz/README.md

 ## Contributing
-This project is under heavy development and is not yet ready.
+This project is under heavy development and is not ready yet.

 We could certaintly do with your help though!
+Participate via:

 - IRC: `#bevry` on freenode
 - GitHub pull requests, issues and discussions welcome!